juergenRe/DHT11Reader/README.md

 - uncomment mark debug nets
 - set one of the test projects as Top
 - enable constraints files
+- Simulation set 3 is dedicated to test the AXI behavior.
+A structured testbench has been developped for this.

 ### Preparation for IP generation
 - set DHT11Reader as TOP